-If a benefit is paid to the trustee on your death under a Total Care Plan Super policy, the trustee can pay the benefit as a lump sum or as a pension.
+If a benefit is paid to the trustee of the CSRF on your death under a Total Care Plan Super policy, the trustee of the CSRF can pay the benefit as a lump sum or as a pension.

 Who receives the benefit and how they receive it depends on whether you've nominated a beneficiary and, if so, the nomination you've made.